 The majority of AIFMs not only manage AIFs, but also UCITS.
 In addition, there are also alternative investment fund managers who do not manage any UCITS, but only AIFs.

 In order to be allowed to manage AIFs, the alternative investment fund manager must be licensed as an AIFM.
 If the AIFM does not exceed certain threshold values with regard to the assets they manage, they may simply register their services instead of obtaining a licence.
-In this context it should be noted that registered AIFMs are not permitted to market any AIFs to retail investors or qualified retail customers, or to engage in cross-border marketing or cross-border management.
+In this context it should be noted that registered AIFMs are not permitted to market any AIFs to retail investors or to engage in cross-border marketing or cross-border management.

 The Real Estate Investment Fund Act (ImmoInvFG; Immobilien-Investmentfondsgesetz) regulates the management of real estate funds by investment fund management companies.
 Investment fund management companies for real estate are the only companies authorised to issue and manage this type of fund.
 These special-purpose credit institutions possess a restricted banking licence pursuant to Article 1 para.
 1 no. 13a BWG and are subject to supervision by the FMA.
 Real estate investment fund management companies also hold a licence pursuant to the AIFMG, as real estate funds and special real estate funds are classed as AIFs.
 The AIFMG provisions must therefore also be applied to real estate investment fund management companies.